Exaggeration

-Exaggeration is the representation of something as more extreme or dramatic than it really is.
-Exaggeration may occur intentionally or unintentionally.

-Exaggeration can be a rhetorical device or figure of speech.
-It may be used to evoke strong feelings or to create a strong impression.
+Exaggeration is the representation of something as more extreme or dramatic than it is, intentionally or unintentionally.
+It can be a rhetorical device or figure of speech, used to evoke strong feelings or to create a strong impression.

 Amplifying achievements, obstacles and problems to seek attention is an everyday occurrence Inflating the difficulty of achieving a goal after attaining it, can be used to bolster self-esteem.

 In the arts, exaggerations are used to create emphasis or effect.
-As a literary device, exaggerations is often used in poetry, and is frequently encountered in casual speech.
+As a literary device, exaggerations are often used in poetry, and is frequently encountered in casual speech.
 Many times the usages of hyperbole describes something as better or worse than it really is.
 An example of hyperbole is: "The bag weighed a ton."
 Hyperbole makes the point that the bag was very heavy, though it probably does not weigh a ton.

 Exaggerating is also a type of deception, as well as a means of malingering – magnifying small injuries or discomforts as an excuse to avoid responsibilities.